 A few parts of the Going (time) train were easy to identify:

-From my photos I could see that the Going (time) Great wheel (mainspring gear, upper left in the photo above, turned to see from behind) wound counterclockwise, compared to the one for the chiming train.
+From my photos I could see that the Going (time) Great wheel (mainspring gear, upper left in the photo above, turned to see from behind) wound counterclockwise, compared to the one for the striking train.
 The Escape wheel (lower right) is easy to pick out because of its pointed teeth, that the Escapement ticks and tocks its way through.
 The Center wheel – that the minute hand attaches to – (upper right) has a a very long Arbor (shaft).
-In this clock, the hour gear (lower left) has the unique Snail (shell shaped gear) that controls the number of chimes that happen for each hour.
+In this clock, the hour gear (lower left) has the unique Snail (shell shaped gear) that controls the number of strikes that happen for each hour.
 The hour gear also has a hollow arbor that fits over the center wheel’s arbor.

 Once I’d separated the easily-identified gears, there were only a few gears remaining.
 I’m surprised how few gears a clock like this has.